Virtual WAN FAQ

 - Prefer routes with the shortest BGP AS-Path length.

 Prefer routes with the shortest BGP AS-Path length irrespective of the source of the route advertisements.
-Note: In vWANs with multiple remote virtual hubs, If there is a tie between remote routes and remote site-to-site VPN routes.
+Note: In vWANs with multiple remote virtual hubs, If there's a tie between remote routes and remote site-to-site VPN routes.
 Remote site-to-site VPN will be preferred.

 Prefer routes from local virtual hub connections over routes learned from remote virtual hub.